 Conservatories/porches

 Repair category N/A

-Notes
+Notes None.

 Communal areas

-Repair category 2
+Repair category 1

-Notes Cracked and defective plasterwork was noted along with worn decoration and decay to timbers in places.
-Damp staining was also evident.
-Repairs and ongoing maintenance will be required.
-Communal areas leading to and surrounding the subject property have been visually inspected where possible, however it should be appreciated that there may be a common repairing liability in respect of other parts of the building out with the scope of our inspection and this should be confirmed.
+Notes Communal areas leading to and surrounding the subject property have been visually inspected where possible, however it should be appreciated that there may be a common repairing liability in respect of other parts of the building out with the scope of our inspection and this should be confirmed.

 Garages and permanent outbuildings

 Repair category N/A

-Notes
+Notes None.